 Reading Tips for Parents of Kindergartners

-These tips for parents of kindergartners are also available as a one-page handout to download and print:
+These tips for parents of kindergartners are also available to download and print:

 Talk to your child